khushijagga21/HP-PowerLab/README.md

 <p align="center">
-<a href="https://github.com/ShaanCoding">📱 Visit this Project</a>
+<a href="https://hp-power-lab.vercel.app/">📱 Visit this Project</a>
 </p>

 <h2 id="technologies">💻 Technologies</h2>

 - list of all technologies you used
-- react
+- React
-- styled components
+- Tailwind CSS
-- another example
+- Firebase

 <h2 id="started">🚀 Getting started</h2>